 The council will address the nominations at its meetings next Tuesday and the committee is expected to start work in September.
 We hope the City Council will approve the hiring of an experienced consultant as requested by the mayor, to assist in what is sure to be a complex process.

 The charter has not been overhauled since 1932, and various gaps and contradictions have been exposed in recent years as mayors and councilors have worked on city business.
 City officials understandably want to have public input on the review but we urge residents not to over-react to every idea that is floated in the year ahead.
-The charter review committee must be free to go through

 The selection process and the makeup of the committee encourage optimism that the review process will be a fruitful one.